slowriot/akash_minecraft/README.md

 The default variables are minimal:
 - FORCE_REDOWNLOAD=true
-- MEMORY=4G
 - EULA=TRUE
 - VERSION=latest
 - SERVER_NAME=AkashMinecraft
+- MEMORY=4G
+- MAX_PLAYERS=10

 ### Common configuration adjustments
 If you wish to run a different version of the game, simply state the version in the `VERSION=...` variable.
 This can be set to `LATEST`, `SNAPSHOT`, or a numerical version such as `1.7.10`.

-Difficulty can be adjusted with settings like `DIFFICULTY=hard`.
+Difficulty can be adjusted with settings like `DIFFICULTY=hard`, `HARDCORE=true`.
+Server name is self-explanatory.
+Op and whitelist players can be listed with `OPS=user1,user2` and `WHITELIST=user1,user2`.
+The default maximum number of players is 20, if no value is specified in environment variables, and the default for this configuration is 10 to match the performance settings below - feel free to experiment with this.
+A full list of variabels can be found in the container's documentation at https://github.com/slowriot/docker-minecraft-server#server-configuration.

 ### Mods
 You can run a modded server by specifying `TYPE=FORGE`, `TYPE=BUKKIT`, `TYPE=SPIGOT`, `TYPE=PAPER`, etc.  Mod packs can be added in different ways depending on the framework - for example, for Spigot use `SPIGET_RESOURCES=9089,34315` where the numbers are resource IDs, and for Forge, Bukkit etc you can use `MODPACK=http://www.example.com/mods/modpack.zip`.
 For detailed instructions on managing mods, see the link to the Minecraft server container documentation at the end of this page.